wordbit/wordbit/content/posts/notch-watch-special-edition.md

 ### Some housekeeping

 I'll wrap up with some small, but linguistically significant site improvements.
-In particular, I'd like to address the comments I made previously about
+Firstly, I've renamed "Blog Posts" on this site to simply "Posts".
+I've done this to partially address the connotations in Matt Gemmell's rhetoric of writing - ideas which have stuck with me.
+In these dark times, the word "blog" has “connotations of the ramblings of some random person, without authority or polish”.

+He also condemns the word "post", but I don't really have a problem with it.
+The alternatives, such as "longform piece" sounds a bit pompous and self-important in my opinion.